Skip to content

 Always set a pepper

 The default pepper is a placeholder.
-Set API_KEY_PEPPER (or pass it explicitly to the hashers) in every environment.
+Set SECRET_PEPPER (or pass it explicitly to the hashers) in every environment.

 import asyncio